What are the benefits of an LMS? What should I expect from a good LMS?

 A good LMS has progress intelligent analysis software allowing you to determine your high-flyers from your under-performers.
 It builds a hierarchical picture of the organisations' performance, comparing an individual's performance to find those that are struggling.
 It gives you early visibility of potential problem employees and develops your high performers faster.
 Put simply, it improves performance management in your company and provides clear development pathways for employees.
 They can even be used to inform recruitment and selection practice to ensure that you hire and retain key talent.

-4. An optimised Learning Experience which drives engagement and growth
+4. An optimised Learning Experience

 A good LMS will allow a business to easily create engaging and interactive electronic learning experiences, or use a variety of off-the-shelf content.
 It has the functionality for gamification in eLearning, video, virtual reality, and learning kingdoms, where the learner sees their modules in the form of an immersive learning journey.
 It allows for the allocation of assessments and the collection of submitted materials (e-submissions) and has the ability to automatically distribute certificates to users, via email, as they complete a module.